GrantFBarnes/sqlfmt/vsce/README.md

 ## Installation

+The easiest way to get the extension is to download the `vsix` file from the [latest release](https://github.com/grantfbarnes/sqlfmt/releases/latest).

+However, if preferred, the extension can be built manually with the following steps:

-To install extension ensure you have the `vsce` tool installed.
+Ensure you have the `vsce` tool installed.

 ```sh
 npm install -g @vscode/vsce